codersimonchan/ReviewCenter/JSNote/React/React_Guide.md

 # Side Effects

-if update the state in an async function in a component, once state updated, function component will be re-executed again,  and then async  function would be re-executed again after component executed, and then state is updated, and then function component, which result in the infinite loop.
+If update the state in an async function in a component, once state updated, function component will be re-executed again,  and then async  function would be re-executed again after component executed, and then state is updated, and then function component, which result in the infinite loop.

 we would use effect to solve infinite loop. use effect needs two arguments, and the first argument is a function(usually is a anonymous function) that should warp your side effect code, and the second argument is an array of dependencies of that effect function.